gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We've continued to improve our dependency resolution engine, so that it now requires much less heap space.
 A moderately sized multi-project build can expect to see a 20-25% reduction in heap usage thanks to these improvements.

+### Experimental bootstrap plugin

+We would like to make it as easy as possible to migrate from a different build tool to Gradle.
+This release includes an experimental [Bootstrap plugin](http://gradle.org/docs/nightly/userguide/bootstrap_plugin.html).
+However quality-wise it is not yet at the level we expect a Gradle feature to be.
+We will continue working on it and with Gradle 1.3 it will be officially announced.

 ## Upgrading from Gradle 1.1